 In the proposed approach the task of finding similar users is done using cosine similarity distance and applying the hierarchal clustering model[5] .
 This approach has shown to be of greater accuracy than a knowledge base approach where mean of values are taken without considering the context of courses the users have done earlier .
 The dataset of users and the courses they have taken has led to the requirement of sentiment analysis and hence the proposed approach is specific for the collaborative recommender system use case .

 Proposed Framework

-Course recommendation is a special project taking into consideration the problems a student goes through in his/her daily life, by fixing it and can be used by any student with a keen interest to learn and grow.
+Course recommendation is a special project taking into consideration the problems a student goes through in his/her daily life ,it can be used by any student with a keen interest to learn and grow.